ITIL® 4 Managing Professional Transition Module (MPT) Training Courses Reduced To £1250 + VAT (£745 Saving). Learn more

-Our 2-day Managing Successful Programmes (MSP®) Practitioner training course follows on from our 3-day MSP® Foundation course.
+Our two-day Managing Successful Programmes (MSP®) Practitioner training course follows on from our two-day MSP® Foundation course.
 The purpose of our classroom course is to take you to the next level after MSP® Foundation and give you the knowledge and practical skills to be able to apply the MSP® method in the correct programme environment.

 Our MSP® Practitioner course covers the following subjects within Managing Successful Programmes: